apache/flink-web/_posts/2022-03-16-async-sink-base.md

     // ...
 }
 ```
 The async sink has a concept of size of elements in the buffer.
 This allows users to specify a byte size threshold beyond which elements will be flushed.
-However the sink implementer is best positioned to determine what is the most sensible measure of size for each `RequestEntryT` is.
+However the sink implementer is best positioned to determine what the most sensible measure of size for each `RequestEntryT` is.
 If there is no way to determine the size of a record, then the value `0` may be returned, and the sink will not flush based on record size triggers.

 ```java
 public abstract class AsyncSinkWriter<InputT, RequestEntryT extends Serializable>